JavaPantry/kolorobotscaffoldapp/ReadMe.md

 ## Initial commit
 - wired RuntimeProfile in HomeController
 - wired RuntimeProfile in AuditFilter
     - confirm that it's not injected

+## Spring DI injected active RuntimeProfile bean into AuditFilter
+- see `./InjectingProfileIntoFilter.md`